 Andrew is a highly sought-after choral director, renowned for his vibrant, imaginative and eclectic programming, and his inspirational work with professional and amateur groups alike.
 He is frequently invited to direct the BBC Singers, with whom his repertoire ranges from Machaut to Ives, MacMillan and Giles Swayne.
 He regularly leads the choirs at Dartington Summer School, works with the Coro Casa da Música (Porto), and has given concerts with the BBC Symphony Chorus, New London Chamber Choir, Sheffield Philharmonic Chorus, and Tallis Vocalis (Hong Kong).
 He is musical director of chamber choir Londinium, whose debut disc The Gluepot Connection met with widespread critical acclaim, and also leads the thriving Kingston Choral Society.

 Andrew's rich experience of working with singers, extensive knowledge of the operatic and oratorio repertoire of all periods, and fascination with the interaction of text and music, ensure that he is in constant demand as a vocal coach.
-He is a regular staff coach to the Young Artists at The Royal Opera and the National Opera Studio, and maintains a busy schedule of private coaching as his schedule permits.
+He holds the position of Head Coach & Musical Consultant at the National Opera Studio, works regularly with the Young Artists at The Royal Opera, and maintains a busy schedule of private coaching as his schedule permits.